BRANISLAV RADOVANCEVIC MEMORIAL FELLOWSHIP GRANT AWARD

 The is issued annually in the amount of $75,000.
 The funding period is for one year.

-Applications are no longer being accepted for the January 15, 2014 deadline.
+The application for this award will be available on November 1, 2014.
 If you have any questions about the application process, please contact Phyllis Glenn at 972-490-9495 or email@example.com.

 The purpose of the Branislav Radovancevic Memorial Fellowship Grant award is to encourage scholarly clinical work in mechanical circulatory support worldwide, to facilitate scientific exchange regarding MCS, and to provide advanced scholarly clinical training in mechanical circulatory support and total artificial heart therapy.
 Dr. Radovancevic, a long-time member of ISHLT, was devoted to the encouragement of scientific collaboration among physicians and scientists engaged in mechanical circulatory support.
 This award is intended to encourage others to continue his efforts.